zachsd/zachsd.github.io/_projects/1970-01-01-active-directory.md

   - active-directory.svg
 tasks:
  - Migrated users, computers, and services to a new forest while maintaining access across the environment during the transition.
- - Managed and maintained multi domain and multi forest deployments
+ - Managed and maintained multi domain and multi forest deployments.
  - Optimized AD deployments to ensure reliable performance for remote sites.
  - Created and managed complex group policies with loopback processing, item level targeting, and broken inheritance.
 ---